Fire at Witney - advice for residents UPDATE 20 JUNE

 Please note, in the UK, small quantities of asbestos are always present in the air we breathe.
 If you breathed in dust during the fire and clean-up it is likely to be a relatively small amount compared to what you breathe in naturally over your life time so should not significantly affect your health.

-Our housing team has been working closely with the twelve residents (seven households) were evacuated from their homes on Farmers Close as a precautionary measure.
+Our housing team has been working closely with the seven households who were evacuated on Farmers Close as a precautionary measure.

 All but one household were notified they could return to their homes on Saturday.
 This property, closest to the fire and indirect line of the smoke plumage, will need to undergo specialist cleaning before reoccupation.